travisstebbins/rdbms/README.md

 To run the parser unit tests run the following commands:
 `make parserTest`
 `./parserTests`

+There is currently a Seg Fault in the Unit Tests for the Parser but it runs with standard input
+To test from standard input you can run:
+`make main`
+`./main < parserCLITest`

 To run the engine unit tests run the following commands:
 `make engineTest`